Tommy's and World Prematurity Day

 We have announced results of a new test that can accurately predict whether a woman will give birth early, and therefore allow for appropriate intervention.

-With nearly 60,000 preterm births per year in the UK, premature birth affects a huge number of families, with sometimes devastating consequences.
+With over 50,000 preterm births per year in the UK, premature birth affects a huge number of families, with sometimes devastating consequences.
 Our aim is to support as many of those families as we can, through: